kubernetes-sigs/alibaba-cloud-csi-driver/docs/customfuse.md

 The controller and node plugin deploy in `kube-system` (same as other drivers);
 only the managed **fuse pods** run in the dedicated `ack-csi-customfuse` namespace.

+### Requirements

+Kubernetes **1.32 or newer**.

+The controller learns the fuse pod image from the `csi-plugin` ConfigMap through an informer that lists it by name.
+RBAC's `resourceNames` scopes a `list` or a `watch` only from 1.32, when the `AuthorizeWithSelectors` feature gate turned on by default; before that it applies to `get` alone.
+So on an older cluster the chart's `customfuse-controller` Role authorizes nothing the informer can use, its list stays Forbidden, and the controller exits after ~30s with an error naming the gate rather than retrying forever.

+The node plugin is unaffected — it reads the same ConfigMap with a `get`, which `resourceNames` has always scoped.

+If you cannot upgrade, drop `resourceNames` from that Role's `configmaps` rule so the informer can list every ConfigMap in `kube-system`.
+That gives up the scoping the rule was written with, so prefer upgrading.

 ### Install CustomFuse only

 ```shell